Skip to content

 :payload [:articles :comments]})) ;; same fail-closed allowlist as ssr-handler

-On the client, opt in with ssr/streaming-install! (same carried :frame as hydrate!) so fallbacks swap for resolved chunks as they arrive.
+On the client, opt in with ssr/streaming-install! (same carried :frame as hydrate!), and hydrate from its :on-ready callback:

 Correctness lock